Credential Infusion

 HTTP header infusion can be used to connect to external HTTPS services.

-1. Create a Kubernetes secret holding the header and value to authenticate to the external https services.
-The secret name must match the external service name and namespace created in step 2.
+- Create a Kubernetes secret holding the header and value to authenticate to the external HTTPS services.
+The secret name must match the hostname of the external service.

 apiVersion: v1